inxomnyaa/adrilight/README.md

 It cannot be used for normal television channels unless you are watching them through your PC.
 For example via Kodi and TVHeadend.

+DRM protected content like Netflix currently does not work either.

 ## Performance

 On a typical PC, it will not use more than 10% CPU power in normal operations.